 The benefit from income taxes was \$1.0 million for the year ended December 31, 2017, related to the receivable for refund of Company's AMT carryovers.
-The provision for income taxes was \$0.5 million for the year ended December 31, 2016, although the Company incurred operating losses on a consolidated basis.
-The provision for 2016 was comprised primarily of federal alternative minimum tax.
+There was no provision or benefit for the year ended December 31, 2018.